contiv/vpp/docs/dev-guide/SERVICES.md

 learn the mapping between service VIPs and the real pod IP addresses behind.
 Pods are monitored so that the set of Frontend and Backend interfaces is kept up-to-date.
-Lastly, IP addresses of all nodes in the cluster are needed to determine NAT mappings for NodePort services.
+Lastly, IP addresses of all nodes in the cluster are needed to determine VIPs for NodePort services.

 Once subscribed, state data arrives as datasync events, which are propagated by the plugin without any processing into the Processor.